Like this post? Help us by sharing it!

-Hot springs (or onsen as they are known in Japanese) are an integral part of Japanese culture, and there are resorts dedicated to onsen bathing up and down the country – ranging from traditional cedar-panelled bathhouses to huge, themed hot spring complexes where you can bathe in red wine or milk and honey.
+Hot springs (or onsen as they are known in Japanese) are an integral part of Japanese culture.
+There are resorts dedicated to onsen bathing up and down the country – ranging from traditional cedar-panelled bathhouses to huge, themed hot spring complexes where you can bathe in red wine or milk and honey.

-Japan gets bloody cold in the winter, but the Japanese have come up with a great solution: the kotatsu.
+Japan gets very cold in the winter, but the Japanese have come up with a great solution: the kotatsu.

-A kotatsu is a low table fringed with a thick quilt with a heater underneath the top.
-The idea is that you sit cross-legged with the quilt over your knees to warm up your toesicles – but they are also great for napping underneath!
-In winter you’ll find kotatsu in most traditional Japanese-style inns, and some bars will even have them outside so you can combine 4) and 6) whilst watching the world go by!
+A kotatsu is a low table fringed with a thick quilt, with a heater underneath the top.
+The idea is that you sit cross-legged with the quilt over your knees to warm up your toes – but kotatsu are also great for napping underneath!
+In winter you’ll find them in most traditional Japanese-style inns, and some bars will even have them outside so you can combine 4) and 6) while watching the world go by.